Decoding Empathy in Communication: Know How to Get it Right

 Empower your remote teams with cloud solutions that are highly scalable and offer advanced security features.

-Both these sentences deliver the same message – how today’s businesses with remote teams need the company’s cloud solutions.
-But by changing the focus from the company to the user in scenario 2, the tone softens and gets more empathetic.
+Both sentences deliver the same message – how today’s businesses with remote teams need the company’s cloud solutions.
+But by changing the focus from the company to the user, the tone softens and gets more empathetic.

 Email communication